nbrochec/realtimeIPTrecognition/README.md

 You can drag and drop the folder containing your training audio files into the `/data/dataset/raw_sample/train` folder, and your test audio files into the `/data/dataset/raw_sample/test` folder.

-Test and train folders must share the same names for IPT classes.
-Such as shown below:
+For IPT classes, test and train folders must share the same name.
+The class label is retrieved from the name of your IPT class folders.
 ```
 └── 📁test
     └── 📁myTestDataset
         └── 📁IPTclass_1
+            └── audiofile1.wav
+            └── audiofile2.wav
+            └── ...
         └── 📁IPTclass_2
+            └── audiofile1.wav
+            └── audiofile2.wav
             └── ...
+        └── ...
 └── 📁train
     └── 📁myTrainingDataset
         └── 📁IPTclass_1
+            └── audiofile1.wav
+            └── audiofile2.wav
+            └── ...
         └── 📁IPTclass_2
+            └── audiofile1.wav
+            └── audiofile2.wav
+            └── ...
         └── ...
 ```